RoshiniKilari/edX/README.md

 </br>
 In this repository you will find the exercises that I have completed at the end of each unit.
 </br>
-I completed 3rd week course(It's a 7 week course) and need to solve the midterm exam question.
-&#128579;